 Kenya is named after Mount Kenya, the second tallest mountain in Africa.
 The land that is now considered Kenya was first settled around 2000 BC.
-In 1890, the British colonized the land until 1963, when Kenya officially became an independent Republic in 1963.
-Kenya’s population of approximately 48 million is made up of mostly Christians: 45% Protestant, 33% Roman Catholic.
+In 1890, the British colonized the land until 1963, when Kenya officially became an independent republic in 1963.
+Kenya’s population of approximately 53.5 million is made up of mostly Christians: 54% Protestant and 20% Roman Catholic.
 However, about 10% of the population identified as Islamic and another 10% participates in their indigenous religion.
 English is the official language of Kenya, yet almost every Kenyan speaks Swahili.
 The Kenyan people are a diverse mix of urban and rural, traditional and modern.
-In Nairobi, one will experience a bustling business district, yet if you travel to a more rural area you will commonly experience warriors armed with spears, driving their cattle to protect them from lions at night.
+In Nairobi, one will experience a bustling business district, yet if one travels to a more rural area one will commonly experience warriors armed with spears, driving their cattle to protect them from lions at night.

 Kenya celebrated its 14th year in ministry and is one of the largest in Young Life Africa.
 They pioneered Hands on Training (HOT) which has been replicated in other countries as a way to help leaders see and do Young Life ministry in all its forms – contact work, club, discipleship group and camp.